airswap/airswap-about/community/onboarding.md

 ## Welcome to AirSwap!

-AirSwap is a "Product DAO" focused on decentralized trading systems.
+AirSwap is a DAO focused on decentralized trading systems.
 Anyone can join, contribute, and earn as a member of our development community.
-Everything we build is aligned with our mission and generally measured by network health and trading activity.
+Everything we build is aligned with our mission and generally measured by positive impact on network health and trading activity.

 ## Joining Groups